in-the-keyhole/khs-logger/README.md

 Logging
 -------
-Formatted log messages to your applications using log levels...
+Here's how to apply formatted log messages in your application...

      // Log expressions
      $.Log.info("Log an info message");